 This job description is based on the key areas identified in the National Standards for Headteacher (2020).
-These standards are in turn built upon the Teaching Standards (2012) which apply to all teachers, including Headteacher.
+These standards are in turn built upon the Teaching Standards (2012) which apply to all teachers, including the Headteacher.

-The governing body and the diocese acknowledge the importance of the role of the Catholic Headteacher and will actively offer continuing support, encouragement, affirmation and realistic challenge to the successful candidate.
+The governing body and the Diocese acknowledge the importance of the role of the Catholic Headteacher and will actively offer continuing support, encouragement, affirmation and realistic challenge to the successful candidate.

-The governing body is committed to safeguarding and promoting the welfare of children and young people.
+The governing body, the Society of Jesus and the Diocese are committed to safeguarding and promoting the welfare of children and young people.
 The Headteacher must ensure that the highest priority is given to following the guidance and regulations relating to safeguarding and child protection.
 Appointment is conditional upon receipt of satisfactory Disclosure and Barring Service (DBS) checks in relation to criminal and child protection matters.